withray/residualKAN/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2410.05500-B31B1B)](https://arxiv.org/abs/2410.05500)

 ## Overview
-Despite their immense success, deep neural networks (CNNs) are costly to train due to hundreds of convolutional layers within network depth.
-Standard convolutional operations are fundamentally limited by their linear nature along with fixed activations, where at least dozens of layers are needed to learn meaningful patterns in data, making this approach prone to optimization difficulties and computationally inefficient.
-As a result, we introduce RKAN (Residual Kolmogorov-Arnold Network), which can be conveniently added into each stage (level) of traditional deep networks and integrates mutually complementary polynomial feature transformation to existing convolutional layers.
-Our proposed module offers consistent improvements in different vision tasks over baseline models on most common benchmark datasets, such as CIFAR-100, ImageNet, and Pascal VOC.
+Despite their immense success, deep convolutional neural networks (CNNs) can be difficult to optimize and costly to train due to hundreds of layers within the network depth.
+Conventional convolutional operations are fundamentally limited by their linear nature along with fixed activations, where many layers are needed to learn meaningful patterns in data.
+Because of the sheer size of these networks, this approach is simply computationally inefficient, and poses overfitting or gradient vanishing risks, especially in small datasets.
+As a result, we introduce a ``plug-in" module, called Residual Kolmogorov-Arnold Network (RKAN).
+Our module is highly compact, so it can be easily added into any stage (level) of traditional deep networks, where it learns to integrate supportive polynomial feature transformations to existing convolutional frameworks.
+RKAN offers consistent improvements over baseline models in different vision tasks and widely tested benchmarks, accomplishing cutting-edge performance on small-scale datasets.

 ![RKAN Multi-stages](images/rkan_multistages.png)